 From a Humble Start

-A Toddler With A Screwdriver
+A Toddler With a Screwdriver

 The family eventually moved to Miami, where Bezos graduated high school as valedictorian.
-Bezos doubled majored in electrical engineering and computer science at Princeton, where he also was president of the school's chapter of Students for the Exploration and Development of Space.
+He doubled majored in electrical engineering and computer science at Princeton, where he also was president of the school's chapter of Students for the Exploration and Development of Space.

 Selecting a Name